baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

   username: "Z3Vlc3Q="
 ```

-## Expose all ConfigMap keys as binding data
+## Exposing an entire config map as the binding metadata

+Add the required annotations for the ConfigMap, under the metadata section.

 ```
 apiVersion: apps.example.org/v1beta1